 From the way it looks to the way it interacts in certain situations, there are a lot of elements that go into an app design.
 It may look like perfection on your iPhone, but what about an Android?
 What about older versions with smaller screens?
 Additionally, your login flows may work perfectly if everyone interacts in one specific way, but not if they deviate from that predetermined flow.
 QA'ing your app will help you ensure that it looks great and reacts accordingly in all situations.

 Once you're ready to test your app, here are a few things that you should look for:

-- User Friendliness: How difficult is it to get from Point A to Point B in the app?
-Beautiful apps are nice, but if they make it difficult to complete the task at hand, your customers will tire of it quickly.
-It's a great idea to ask for second, third and fourth opinions on the matter from people who aren't as close to the app building process as you are.
+How difficult is it to get from Point A to Point B in the app?
+Good-looking apps are nice, but if they make it difficult to complete any task, your customers will get tired of it quickly.
+It's a great idea to ask for second, third, and even fourth opinions from people who aren't as close to the app-building process as you are.
 Beta testing with a small group of your loyal customers is a great idea to make sure they understand how to move through the app and that it accomplishes their needs.

-- Grammar and Spelling: Are there any spelling or grammar errors in any of your content pieces?
-Make sure to correct any mistakes!
+Are there any spelling or grammar errors in any of your content pieces?
+Make sure to correct any mistakes.

-- Login, Registration, and Checkout: If you have any login, registration or check out flows, test that the process works in both conventional and unconventional ways.
+If you have any login, registration, or checkout flows, test that the process works in both conventional and unconventional ways.
 Try to break it.
 Think outside the box for new ways to approach the situation.

 Are all of the navigational pieces linking to the correct place?
 What about all of the links within each tab?

 Do all of the parts and pieces of your app function the way they should?
 For example, if you have a search that allows users to quickly find your location nearest to them, that's great!
 But it misses the mark if the app can't accurately geo-locate them.